 Get it?
 The word cell is pronounced “say-ell” in the south, and “sell” in the north.
 Add “the accent thing” to our list of things-to-learn as we head deeper into the South! 🙂

 We noticed that the boat had moved about 125 feet overnight, swinging on its anchor, as the current overtook the wind.
 It’s important to point out that the anchor did not move, especially since we were anchored up-river of a spillway!
 We knew there was debris underwater, and Jeff was concerned about what we would find attached to the anchor.
 He couldn’t wait, and started to lift it even before my first cup of coffee.
-Lo-and-behold, it was clean.
+Lo-and-behold, the anchor was clean.
 He was so excited, he said “let’s go!”
 I called the lock master, who said “y’all come on.”

 And so we did.